Non-standard mattresses

 • likely to be effective and beneficial in meeting Sam’s current and long-term pressure care needs.

-To work out whether the funding for the mattress is reasonable and necessary for Sam, the planner assesses the information provided against the NDIS Funding Criteria
+To work out whether the funding for the mattress is an NDIS support for Sam, the planner assesses the information provided against the NDIS funding criteria.

-When deciding if the mattress is reasonable and necessary, the planner thinks about such things as whether:
+When deciding if the mattress is an NDIS support, the planner thinks about whether:

-• there is a cheaper pressure mattresses available with the same performance and function
+• there is a cheaper pressure mattress available with the same performance and function

 • other options, such as renting the mattress, are better value for money